-Attention deficit hyperactivity disorder (ADHD) and anxiety are separate conditions, but for many people, they come as a package deal; people have both conditions at the same time.
+Attention deficit hyperactivity disorder (ADHD) and anxiety are different conditions, but they come as a package deal; people have both conditions at the same time.
 For example, about half of adults with ADHD also have an anxiety disorder.
-If you’re one of them, the right treatment can improve your ADHD symptoms and ease your anxious feelings as well.
+If you’re one of them, the proper treatment can improve your ADHD symptoms and ease your anxious feelings as well.

 What Happens When You Have ADHD and Anxiety?